rbisdorff/Digraph3/docSphinx/tutorial.rst

 Computing good and bad choice recommendations
 ---------------------------------------------

-To illustrate this idea, let us finally compute good and bad choice recommendations in the following random bipolarly-valued **outranking** digraph.
+To illustrate this idea, let us finally compute good and bad choice recommendations in the following random bipolar-valued **outranking** digraph.

 >>> from outrankingDigraphs import *
 >>> g = RandomBipolarOutrankingDigraph(seed=5)